Reliable source of income

 The proposal acknowledges the growth of unsubsidised solar and onshore wind generation in the UK but seeks to encourage greater investment in that area than would be supported by prospective long-term power prices alone.
 This commitment has implications for long term power prices.
 Foresight cautions that many of the best sites for onshore wind have already been developed.

-Including onshore wind and solar in a single CFD auction would likely crowd out other desirable generation sources such as offshore wind.
+Including onshore wind and solar in a single CFD auction would likely crowd out other desirable generation such as offshore wind.
 The government’s approach is to split the available subsidy into two ‘pots’.
 Onshore wind and solar projects will compete against energy from waste with CHP, hydropower, landfill gas and sewage gas projects.
 The other pot will be for offshore wind (including floating offshore wind), dedicated biomass with CHP, geothermal, remote island wind, tidal stream and wave technologies.
-However, one of the questions posed by the consultation is whether the offshore wind projects should be in a pot of their own (this is because the government sees considerable potential to achieve its renewable generation targets from this technology).
+However, one of the questions posed by the consultation is whether the offshore wind projects should be in a pot of their own (because the government sees considerable potential to achieve its renewable generation targets from this technology).

 COVID-19 is dominating the headlines but, hopefully, this will be a relatively short-lived problem.
 Climate change and issues of sustainability are pressing long-term problems, however.
 The UK Government’s commitment to net zero emissions by 2050 will require considerable investment in renewable energy and energy storage, as it seeks to cut CO2 output associated with power generation.